jasonbayton/11ty/_src/projects/managed-info/support/get-started.md

 Once licensed, the following configurations will become functional:

-- Customisation settings
+- Location data sync
-- Kiosk settings
+- Metadata sync
-- Build a card layout
+- Device trust signals/verdicts data

-Additionally, it will be possible to switch the device info cards to a button in the top bar.
+Please note, in order for remote sync to function, a domain name must be provided for allowlisting.